Montreal-Quakers/website/home.md

 ## [<i class="fas fa-map-marker-alt fa-fw color-1-dark-text"></i> ](/directions){: class="linkoff" aria-label="Directions"}[Where we meet](/directions)

 Our main meeting is on Sundays at the [Greene Centre](/directions).
 See our [COVID information page](/covid-19) for more details.
 Here are our opportunities to join us:
-* [Sunday Meeting](/directions) every Sunday except the last Sunday of the month, we invite fully vaccinated people to worship with us near Lionel-Groulx metro.
+* [Sunday Meeting](/directions) every Sunday except the last Sunday of the month, we invite fully vaccinated people to worship with us near Lionel-Groulx metro (unvaccinated children under 12 are welcome the first Sunday of the month).
 In addition, we worship on Zoom every Sunday ([contact us for the link](/contact)).
 * [Midweek Meeting](/midweek), Wednesdays at 7PM on Zoom.
 * [Quebec City Worship Group](/quebec), first Sunday of the month at 1 PM in person in old Quebec.
 * [Laurentian Worship Group](/laurentians), Sundays at 10:30 AM in Saint-Hippolyte in person.